samuelventura/baud/README.md

     ```

-## Development
+## Development Notes

-- Install and use clang-format package
+- Install and use clang-format atom package